 3 Key Steps to Telling Your Child You Have Cancer

 There is no one “right” way to talk about cancer with your children.
 How you tell your child doesn’t come with a playbook.
-But there are important steps you can take before and during the talk to help your child share and cope with any fears he or she may experience.
+There are important steps you can take before and during the talk to help your child share and cope with any fears he or she may experience.

 Starting a discussion with your child about your diagnosis involves many challenging variables, including:

 - What your specific diagnosis and prognosis are

 - How long your prescribed treatment may take and how difficult it may become

 - Your child’s age and relative maturity

 According to the National Comprehensive Cancer Network (NCCN), preparing yourself to talk with your child is a critical first step.
 The idea is that, if you yourself aren’t ready to talk, it may be difficult to ensure you deliver the message; address fears, questions and concerns; and be able to be supportive and understanding of your child’s reaction.